 - All authors’ initials and surnames are given in reverse order; include a comma between surname and initials.
 Include periods between initials.

-- For two or more authors, use a comma then ampersand before the penultimate author.
+- For two to seven authors, use a comma then ampersand before the penultimate author.

 - For eight or more authors, include the first six author names, followed by “et al.”.
 E.g.: Yao, Q., Brown, P.M., Lui, S., Rocca, M.E., Trouet, V., Zheng, B., et al. (2017).… .
 Note: This represents an exception to APA reference style.
 AGU’s latex template and APA style in reference management software do not include this exception.
 You do not need to update your manuscript with this exception; it will be applied by the production vendor during the copy-editing process.